Tamil inscriptions in Malay world: Barus inscription

 An inscription in the Tamil language, the Lobu Tua Inscription dated 1088 AD, has been found on the western coast of Sumatra island at Lobu Tua, North Sumatra province, Indonesia.
 It was erected by a Tamil merchant guild, the Ayyavole 500 (“the 500 of the thousand directions”) which enjoyed the patronage of the Chola rulers.
 The inscription mentions the guild as “having met at the velapuram in Varocu”.
 “Varocu” is Barus, an ancient port located not far from Lobu Tua, which had played a major role in the camphor and benzoin trade since the 9th century.
 These valuable products were in high demand in China, India and the Middle East and came from the forests in the northern Sumatra hinterland.
 From there, they were brought to Barus and exported.
 Tamil were among the foreign merchants who would come to Barus and buy the camphor and benzoin from local traders.

 In 1017 and 1025, the Chola kings had sent fleets to raid ports controlled by Sriwijaya in the Malacca Straits.
 After these successful attacks, the Chola seem to have been in a position to intervene in the region for the rest of the 11th century.
 This allowed for an increased presence of Tamil merchant guilds in Sumatra.

 Tanjore Inscription

-In the ancient city of Tanjore (Thanjavur — ancient name) in Tamil Nadu are inscriptions dating from 1030. which contain a list of the ports in the Malacca Strait raided by a fleet sent by King Rajendra Chola I. A large stone makara found in Jambi province in Sumatra, dated 1064 AD, bears testimony to the reemergence of a significant power in Jambi, with a strong link to Java, in the 11th century.
+In the ancient city of Tanjore (Thanjavur — ancient name) in Tamil Nadu are inscriptions dating from 1030. which contain a list of the ports in the Malacca Strait raided by a fleet sent by King Rajendra Chola I.

 The following are the places that Rajendran claims to have raided: